WARRANTLESS SEARCHES

-What is a search warrant
+What is a search warrant?

 A search warrant is an order signed by a judge that authorizes the police to search specific places and for specific things.
-Police officers obtain search warrants by showing a judge that they have probable cause to believe that criminal activity is occurring at the place to be searched or that evidence of a crime is locate there.
+Police officers obtain search warrants by showing a judge that they have probable cause to believe that criminal activity is occurring at the place to be searched or that evidence of a crime is located there.

 The Fourth Amendment

-In the United States, each of us is protected from warrantless searches by the Fourth Amendment to the United States Constitution which states that:
+In the United States, each of us is protected from warrantless searches by the Fourth Amendment to the United States Constitution, which states that:

 The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.